Dragon Lore: Gameplay

-Dragon Lore is a point and click adventure game seen from the first person perspective, with static backgrounds and a few animated objects.
-The inventory system and general atmosphere of the whole game feels very much like an RPG, despite the fact that character progression of any kind is almost non-existent.
+Dragon Lore is a point and click adventure game seen from the first person perspective.
+The player character must interact with various characters in a fantasy atmosphere, solve puzzles, and fight enemies.
 Fighting with enemies depends largely on equipment found and some enemies are not defeated in face to face confrontation, but by solving puzzles.

 Plot

-The player character is Werner Von Wallenrod, a farm boy who must interact with various characters in a fantasy atmosphere, solve puzzles, and fight enemies.
-Eventually the protagonist uncovers that he is the orphaned son of the late Axel von Wallenrod, a "Dragon Knight."
+Werner Von Wallenrod, a farm boy uncovers that he is the orphaned son of Axel von Wallenrod, a "Dragon Knight."
 Werner sets out to uncover his past and reclaim his heritage.
 Werner's ultimate goal is to earn the favor of enough of the current Dragon Knights so as to be voted into their order.
-He also has to deal with his rival, Haggen Von Diakkonov.
+He also has to deal with his rival, Haagen Von Diakkonov.

 Release

 The game was bundled with multimedia kits such as the Reveal kit that featured a SC400 sound card, speakers, and a large bundle of multimedia software, including games and educational titles.
 Besides Dragon Lore, this kit featured another Cryo Interactive game, MegaRace.
 At the time, many personal computers were not equipped with CD-ROMs and sound cards out of the box, and users wanting these features may have chosen their kit based on the pack-in software.

 In Spain, it was originally marketed in an edition with Spanish texts and English voices.
 In 1996 it was re-released by Planeta DeAgostini as part of the Juegos CD-ROM collection together with Cyclemania, in a new Spanish dubbed edition.

 GOG.com released an emulated version for Microsoft Windows and Mac OS X in 2013.